-Base pension: The insured must be assessed with a disability of least 40%.
-To receive the full pension, the insured must have made contributions in each year since age 21.
+Base pension: The insured must be assessed with a disability of least 40% and have made contributions in each year since age 21.

-Partial pension: Must have at least 3 years of contributions.
+Partial pension: Must have at least three years of contributions.

 Extraordinary pension: Paid to Swiss nationals who do not meet the required minimum contribution period for the disability base pension.